section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/index.md

 ---
 The wavelet transform is the decomposition of signals using wavelet techniques, that is, functions.
 Each of these functions are shifted and a scaled copy of a function, the mother wavelet

 Wavelet transform is the definition of the decomposition method class.
 Wavelet Analyzer app is an interactive tool for using wavelets to visualize and analyze signals and images.
-This App can be used for the wavelet transform analysis, denoising images and signals, e.t.c.
+This app can be used for the wavelet transform analysis, denoising images and signals, e.t.c.

 This article covers wavelet analysis and synthesis of images using filter banks.
 Also, it discusses how to perform wavelet transform analysis of images using the Wavelet Analyzer toolbox.
 It will also cover how to use the various wavelet functions such as `dwt2` and `idwt2`.